 Adobe Illustrator is, without a doubt, the industry standard, and for good reason, too.
 Adobe Illustrator is a professional level vector graphics editor made for, well, graphic design professionals.
 Illustrator is the backbone of many graphic design careers.
 But if you're a student, or short on cash, you might be searching for an Illustrator alternative that won't break the bank.

-Whatever your reason, know that there are plenty of options for an Adobe Illustrator alternative, and none of them will break the bank.
+Whatever your reason, know that there are plenty of apps similar to Adoble Illustrator, and options for an Adobe Illustrator alternative online, and none of them will break the bank.
 Many of these free and paid alternatives to Adobe Illustrator can replace all of the functionality of Adobe Illustrator once you learn how to use them.
+Unfortunately, if you're here looking for Gravit Designer, I have bad news: it shut down.

 Our best Adobe Illustrator alternative: Affinity Designer